Applicability

-This topic describes how to use GORM and OceanBase Database to build an application for basic database operations such as creating tables, inserting data, and querying data.
+This topic describes how to use GORM and OceanBase Database to build an application that can perform basic operations such as creating tables, inserting data, and querying data.

 Prerequisites